khoadev109/Telegram.Bot.Webhook/README.md

 - There are 4 available commands:
   + ```/help```: to list all available commands of this bot
   + ```/quotes```: to get Keanu Reeves's random quotes
-  + ```/input```: get input parameters separated by whitespace and return parameters separated by commad.
+  + ```/input```: get input parameters separated by whitespace and return parameters separated by comma.
 Example: /input param1 param2
   + ```/option```: get latest exchange rates of your selected currency (AUD, USD, SGD, EUR).
 Base rate is EUR.
 This command I used a free exchange rates api https://exchangeratesapi.io/ to get rate for a specific currency